 J. I. Packer, Rediscovering Holiness

-John Piper, When the Darkness Will not Lift
+John Piper, When the Darkness Will Not Lift

 David Powlison, Power Encounters